ravijainpro/Data-Science-Lab/Sentiment Analysis using Graph Cuts/readme.md

 4. Using NLTK library stemming the tokens (part of normalization) (This improves the input data quality)
 5. Using NLTK lemmatization of tokens (part of normalization) (This transforms noisy tokens to clear format and improves model quality)

 -> Initially, The basic Naive Bayes classifier based on 1 to 3 grams to do the polarity classification.
-The overall accuracy of this model was 50% (Pretty low).
+The overall accuracy of this model was 59.5%

 -> Later, the graph cut model is prepared, which uses the concept of similarities between the given 3 sentences along with NB predictions and finds the min-cut; based on which the classification is done.